ravasthi/dotfiles/README.md

     * Start vim
     * Run `PlugInstall` in command mode.

-* An `edit` shim will launch `mate` (TextMate) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
+* An `edit` shim will launch `code` (Visual Studio Code) if you are on your local Mac, and fall back to `vi` if you are logged in via ssh.
 This shim is used as the git editor and svn editor.

-* The `mp` script (short for "(Text)Mate project") opens a directory in TextMate.
-But unlike the basic `mate` command, if the directory does not already have a `.tm_properties`, a basic one will be created.

-**Please note that the TextMate features of these dotfiles are for TextMate 2, currently in beta.**

 ### Ruby stuff

 An `r` command serves as a shortcut for running `bundle exec rake` or `bundle exec rails`.
 It's pretty smart, so `r s` will expand to `bundle exec rails server`, and `r db` will expand to `bundle exec rake db:console`.
 No more fat-finger mistakes of `rails` vs `rake`!